Bringing the Science of Reading Home - Ready4K®

 Phonological awareness is defined as the ability to recognize and work with sounds in spoken language.
 Before children can begin sounding out words in print and learning the rules of the sound-symbol correspondence, they first need to understand that spoken language is made up of sounds.
 They need to hear language – even play with language – to really build the awareness that sounds combine together in a specific order to make words.

-Parents can help children build phonological awareness right from the start.
+Parents can help children build phonological awareness skills right from the start.
 Daily, language-rich exchanges effectively develop kids’ phonological awareness.
-And because oral language builds phonological awareness, these exchanges can easily be injected into families’ daily routines – no extra work or resources necessary.
+And because oral language comprehension builds phonological awareness, these exchanges can easily be injected into families’ daily routines – no extra work or resources necessary.

 What are the key components of the science of reading?

-Although a strong reader makes it appear effortless, reading is a complex process involving interconnected skills.
-The simple view of reading2 organizes all skills for successful reading into two components: word recognition and language comprehension.
+Although strong active readers make it appear effortless, reading is a complex process involving interconnected skills.

 Think of these components as multipliers for reading.
 If students underperform in one of them, their potential reading comprehension is also limited.